 Bone grafting is the process through which bone tissue is added to your jaw.
 Bone grafting near you is usually done under general anesthesia.
 The surgeon will cut a flap into the gums in the area of the jaw to be supplemented.
 The surgeon will then place the new bone tissue against the existing jaw bone, then attach that new bone to your jaw with a titanium screw before covering the grafted bone with membrane material and stitching up your jaw.

 Where does the grafted bone come from?
 Commonly, bone tissue is taken from elsewhere in your body — often from your hip or the back of your jaw.
 This is called an autograft.
 Bone tissue can also be taken from a human donor other than you, in a process called an allograft.
-In a third set of cases, bone tissue is taken from a donor animal — often a cow — in a process called a xenograft.
+In the third set of cases, bone tissue is taken from a donor animal — often a cow — in a process called a xenograft.
 Increasingly, dental bone grafting at a dental clinic near you is performed using synthetic (artificial) bone tissue rather than human or animal tissue.

 Is bone grafting always necessary?